Frequently Asked Questions

 - Non-New Mexico Diploma/ High School Equivalence Certificate

-- Graduation by the parent/legal guardian
+- Graduation by the parent/legal guardian; OR

-- As with purchasing any type of goods or services, consumers need to make informed choices.
+- Graduation through a correspondence course, a distance learning school, or home school program purchased by the parent; Depending upon whether or not the school/program is accredited, this type of diploma may not be recognized by a postsecondary institution, so examine this option carefully.
+As with purchasing any type of goods or services, consumers need to make informed choices.
 You may wish to check the Better Business Bureau for the state in which the business/school operates.

 For other questions about home schools, please contact the Options for Parents and Families Division at Info.HomeSchool@state.nm.us.